Cabling and Bracing

 Tree Cabling and Bracing Edmonton

 If you have a tree that poses a safety risk, contact Arbor Man Tree Care in Edmonton.
 We will help to see if tree cabling and bracing are an option to stabilize your tree, which could prevent complete removal.
-Cabling and bracing are the processes of adding hardware such as a thimble, lag hooks, or threaded rods to a tree’s structure to make it safer.
+Cabling and bracing are the processes of adding hardware such as cables, rods, and bolts.
 Trees sometimes grow so that their physical structure can no longer support their weight—a common phenomenon in mature multi-trunked trees with open canopies.
-Cabling and bracing are two techniques to provide supplemental support to trees that present a risk of falling.
-Although tree support techniques cannot make a tree 100% safe, it can reduce the risks until a permanent solution is applied.
+Cabling and bracing are two techniques to provide supplemental support to trees that present a risk.
+Although tree support techniques cannot make a tree 100% safe, they can reduce the risks.

 TWO TYPES OF TREE SUPPORT SYSTEMS